Unplanned hospital readmissions for patients within 28 days for selected surgical procedures (per 1,000 separations)

 Commentary

-Period: 2020 to 2023 calendar years
+Period: 2021 to 2024 calendar years

-Contributing sites: Armadale/Kelmscott District Memorial Hospital, Bentley Hospital, Kalamunda Hospital, Royal Perth Hospital, St John of God Midland Hospital (public patients)
+Contributing sites: Armadale/Kelmscott District Memorial Hospital, Bentley Hospital, Kalamunda Hospital, Royal Perth Hospital, St John of God Midland Public Hospital (public patients)

 Data source: Hospital Morbidity Data Collection (HMDC); WA Data Linkage System